Terry Eagleton: Terry and Gifford Lectures

 In April 2008 Eagleton delivered Yale University's Terry Lectures, with the title Faith and Fundamentalism: Is belief in Richard Dawkins necessary for salvation?, constituting a continuation of the critique he had begun in The London Review of Books.
 Introducing his first lecture with an admission of ignorance of both theology and science, Eagleton goes on to affirm: "All I can claim in this respect, alas, is that I think I may know just about enough theology to be able to spot when someone like Richard Dawkins or Christopher Hitchens – a couplet I shall henceforth reduce for convenience to the solitary signifier Ditchkins – is talking out of the back of his neck."
 An expanded version of these lectures was published in 2009 as Reason, Faith, and Revolution: Reflections on the God Debate.

 Football

 Eagleton sees football as a new opium of the people distracting ordinary people from more serious, important social concerns.
 Eagleton is pessimistic as to whether this distraction can be ended:

+Politics

+Eagleton joined the Stockport Young Socialists at 16, influenced by his schoolfriend Bernard Regan.
+As a student at Cambridge, he was involved with the left-wing Catholic group Slant.
+He read Marx and Lenin in this period.
+Eagleton was also involved in the Cambridge Left Forum, which aimed to bring socialists in the university and local trade unionists together.
+At the end of the 1960s, Eagleton left the Slant group and moved to the secular, revolutionary left by joining the International Socialists.
+In the late 1970s he re-joined the Labour Party in Oxford and become a member of the Labour Committee on Ireland.
+In the early 1980s, he was a member of the Workers' Socialist League, whose activities were centred on the car factory in Cowley.